Robby-Deffo/Agents_-weather-/readme.md

-# 🌤️ Agents (Weather)
+# Agents (Weather)

 A fully local, voice-activated AI agent system — starting with weather, growing over time.
 No cloud AI subscriptions, no ongoing API costs.
 Say "Hey Jarvis," ask for a city, and get a natural-sounding spoken weather report generated entirely on your own machine.

-This is agent #1 of a larger multi-agent system being built from scratch as a hands-on learning project by Robby and Ani.
+This is agent #1 of a larger system Robby and Ani are building from scratch as a hands-on learning project.
+The plan is for this to grow into a real multi-agent setup — more specialized agents (news, finance, and others) are coming, all sharing the same local infrastructure this weather agent already runs on.

-## Features
+## What it does

-- 🎙️ **Wake word activation** — hands-free, always listening (currently "Hey Jarvis," a custom "Hey Lisa" wake word is planned)
-- 🗣️ **Voice input, with a typed fallback** — speak your answer; after 3 failed attempts, it gracefully offers to let you type instead (built with accessibility in mind — voice isn't accessible to everyone)
-- 🌍 **Smart city disambiguation** — automatically picks the most likely match by population (e.g. "Tokyo" just works, no menu), and only asks when it's a genuine toss-up between similarly-sized cities — up to 3 options, answerable by voice or typed number
-- 🧠 **Local AI narration** — [Ollama](https://ollama.com) running `llama3.2` turns raw weather data into a natural, enthusiastic, occasionally funny spoken report — entirely offline, prompt-tuned over several iterations for genuinely conversational tone
-- 🔊 **Natural voice output** — `edge-tts` neural voices, far more human-sounding than standard robotic TTS
+Say "Hey Jarvis" and the agent starts listening.
+Tell it a city, either by voice or by typing, and it fetches live weather data, hands it to a locally-run AI model to write up a natural, enthusiastic report, and reads it back to you out loud.

+A few things worth knowing about how it behaves: if you ask about somewhere ambiguous like "Springfield," it checks population data first — if one match is clearly the most likely (like Tokyo), it just goes with that instead of asking.
+If it's a genuine toss-up between similarly-sized cities, it'll ask you to pick, and you can answer that by voice too.
+If the microphone ever struggles to understand you after a few tries, it falls back to letting you type instead, since voice input isn't accessible to everyone.

+The AI narration runs through Ollama using `llama3.2`, entirely offline, with a prompt that's been tuned over several rounds to sound like an actual person talking rather than a script being read aloud.
+The voice itself uses `edge-tts`, which sounds noticeably more natural than typical robotic text-to-speech.

-- 🔁 **Runs continuously** — a real standing app: after each report, it goes back to listening for the wake word rather than exiting
+Once it finishes giving you a report, it goes right back to listening for the wake word — it's meant to run continuously in the background, not be started fresh each time.

-## Folder Structure
+## Folder structure

 ```
 weather_Agent/